It’s not unusual to feel like a rabbit trapped in headlights when it comes to writing about your business…

 3. Don’t be afraid to ask your customers

 The more you know about your customer, the more you know what influences their decision.
-Make this the feature of the next piece of content you share online.
+Make this the feature of your next piece of content.

 Tongues will wag